Sohi-dev/Hungrily_Hackathon/docs/DESCRIPTION.md

 # Submission name

 EXPLAIN THE IDEA IN DETAILS
-In this current scenario we are dealing with a lot of Hunger problems
+In this current scenario we are dealing with a lot of Hunger problems many NGO and even the united nations are trying to resolve and bring a zero Hunger state.In this context this is our small effort to bring up this concept with the help of technologies.Our main idea is to develope a data driven AI  based platform to connect the poor and needy people with the resources with the help of volunteers.

 [Project website](https://sample-project.s3-web.us-east.cloud-object-storage.appdomain.cloud/)